Skip to main content

 Executive Editor — Criminology, Law & Society, Law

 Maura worked at Penn State Press and Princeton University Press before spending nearly a decade at Oxford University Press and joining UC Press in 2011.
 She acquires broadly in law, criminology, and justice studies.
-Her portfolio focuses on the ways in which the law shapes and constrains opportunity in the world, and the forces that distribute justice inequitably across communicates.
+Her portfolio focuses on the ways in which the law shapes and constrains opportunity in the world, and the forces that distribute justice inequitably across communities.
 She welcomes work across subfields that engages with such issues as race, gender, labor, health, technology, and the environment.
 Maura is particularly interested in scholarly and trade books that challenge paradigms and drive progressive social change, and in amplifying the reach of underrepresented voices and scholar-activists.

 Some of Maura’s recent notable titles include Leigh Goodmark’s Imperfect Victims, Justin Brooks’s You Might Go to Prison Even Though You’re Innocent, Julie Suk’s After Misogyny, Samantha Barbas’s Actual Malice, Janet Garcia-Hallett’s Invisible Mothers, and Calvin John Smiley’s Purgatory Citizenship, and she manages several new series: Critical Race Theory; and Race, Labor Migration, and the Law; and Building an Antiracist Law School, Legal Academy, and Legal Profession.